teamsnap/teamsnap-ui/CONTRIBUTING.md

 #### Steps for publishing an update

-* rebase and get  your branch ahead of master
+* rebase and get  your branch ahead of main
 * then from your working branch
 * run `yarn npm audit` to ensure there are no vulnerabilities with level high or critical.
 * run `yarn run build` to ensure the package builds with no errors